Puppet-Finland/fabric/README.md

 ## Imports need to be inside defs

 If imports are placed at the top of the Python files, the task hierarchy gets messed up.
-See message for commit e0d3d79 for details.
+See commit e0d3d79 for details.

 ## Operating system variables are constantly redefined

-Currently each method has to individually (re)determine the OS-specific variables.
+Currently each method/task has to individually (re)determine the OS-specific variables by executing Fabric's run() or sudo() several times.
 This is suboptimal if a task calls many methods which also need to runnable by themselves, i.e. Fabric tasks.

+The simplistic solution, that is generating the variables in fabfile.py messes up the env dictionary, prompting the user for a list of hosts regardless of what was defined on the fab command-line.

 # TODO